Migrate a PostgreSQL instance to another PostgreSQL instance

 # ./pg-migrate.sh \

-# --src-namespace <claim-namespace> \
+# --namespace <claim-namespace> \

-# --src-claim <claim-name> \
+# --src-claim <source-claim-name> \

-# --dst-namespace <claim-namespace> \
+# --dst-claim <destination-claim-name> \

-# --dst-claim <claim-name> \
+# [--kubeconfig /path/to/kubeconfig] \

-# --cleanup-stackgres # optional: drop StackGres extensions after restore
+# [--cleanup-stackgres] # optional: drop StackGres extensions after restore

-# --as-admin # optional: impersonate system:admin for all kubectl calls
+# [--as-admin] # impersonate system:admin

 set -euo pipefail

-# ----- Helper functions -----
+# ----- Helpers -----

 log() { echo "[$(date +%T)] $*"; }